kaekeshan/kaekeshan.github.io/content/seedbank/python-install.md

 cd D:\projects\python\project1

 D:\python\3.13.3\python -m venv environment_name
 ```
 This will create a python virtual environment under project1 that depends on python 3.13.3 version only.

->[!info] irtual environments in Python are like isolated workspaces where you can install dependencies without affecting the system-wide Python installation or other projects.
+>[!info] Virtual environments in Python are like isolated workspaces where you can install dependencies without affecting the system-wide Python installation or other projects.
-> They help manage different versions of libraries and prevent conflicts between projects.

 ### Activiate The Virual Environment